What is a fear-release session?

 Every doula is different in personality and specialization.
 But first and foremost, you’ll want to hire a doula who will support your intuitive-lead decisions.
 A doula who is keen to hold space for all of your emotions and help you explore what the best option is, for you, is the first part of finding great support.

-From there, if you desire an unmedicated birth, it will important to have a doula familiar with supporting mom with comfort measures tools (i.e hypnobirthing support, TENS unit, counter pressure, etc.).
-If you want a medicated birth, it will be helpful to find a doula who has experience in that environment.
+If you want a medicated birth, it will be helpful to find a doula who has experience in the hospital environment.
 Overall, the energy of your support team matters and we support parents taking their time to find the best fit.

 Most important, if this is your first baby, or you’re not entirely sure what would be helpful for you, it’s a good idea to start with a birth education class.
-See our post on “how to chose a birth ed course that’s right for you.
+See our post on “how to chose a birth ed course that’s right for you.”

 Do you offer postpartum support?

-We have a couple of postpartum doulas on our team who can support you with overnights and day care for the first 6 weeks, but we have limited availability, so we recommend booking at least 4 weeks of care as soon as you decide you’ll want support.
+We have a few postpartum doulas on our team who can support you with overnights and day care for the first 6 weeks, but we have limited availability, so we recommend booking at least 4 weeks of care as soon as you decide you’ll want support.
 Our postpartum doula support ranges in expertise – from newborn care, lactation, and/or nutrition, and can support with sleep and home care in those first vital weeks.
 Postpartum doulas are generally not left to care for your newborn if you’re to leave the home.
-The rate for postpartum support in Austin ranges from approx. $26-$44 an hour.
-Our team charges between $36-$42 an hour, depending on our doula’s experience.

 If you would like a referral for a nanny or babysitter, we work with a local agency to help find the best fit for your family.